DuttonLab/RB-TnSeq-Microbial-interactions/README.md

 * **Category_definition()**:
 This function is called within the Comparison_test() function.
 Based on the chosen alpha and the t-statistic calculated by the student test, this function assigns a category label to each test.
 “Sig”: the gene fitness values between the two conditions are significantly different based on your alpha choice; “Not_Sig”: the gene fitness values between the two conditions are not significantly different based on your alpha choice; “Not_tested”: the student test was not performed for that gene because the variances were unequal according to the Fisher test.

+   ### Example: *E. coli* RB-TnSeq 5 conditions + T0 (Triplicate) from Piercer *et al*., 2020

+Example resources are provided to run the pipeline using the example data from Pierce *et al*., 2020.

+In this example, we use triplicates of 5 RB-TnSeq experiments (Condition 1 to 5) sharing the same T0 and performed in triplicate.
+They correspond to the *E. coli* K12 RB-TnSeq library (Wetmore *et al*., 2015) grown in 5 different conditions.

+The pipeline is divided into 3 main scripts.
+We provide an associated .html file for each script:
+- Script1_ GeneFitness_Replicate_Example.html
+- Script2_Averaging_Replicates_Example.html
+- Script3_2conditions_Fitness_Comparison.html

+**Script 1** (Script1_GeneFitness_Replicate.Rmd): Calculates gene fitness for of one replicate of a set of RB-TnSeq experiments of the same library and relying on the same T0 sample.
+Therefore, this script has to be run independently for each replicate of RB-TnSeq experiment using the same T0.
+Here, the file Script1_ GeneFitness_Replicate_Example.html illustrates the run for Replicate 1.

+To run that example, you need the following files:
+- gene.GC
+- Ex_Run_R1.csv

+We also provide the files Ex_Run_R2.csv and Ex_Run_R3.csv to run that script for replicates 2 and 3 of the example.

+**Script 2** (Script2_Averaging_Replicates.Rmd): Averages gene fitness values across replicates.

+To run this script, you need the output of Script 1 for each replicate of the experiment.
+Then the script combines all the replicates of the 5 example conditions.

+You should be able to produce the following files from Script 1, that you can then use to run Script 2:
+- Ex_Run_R1.RData
+- Ex_Run_R2.RData
+- Ex_Run_R3.RData

+**Script 3** (Script3_2conditions_Fitness_Comparison.Rmd): Performs the gene fitness comparisons between a given reference condition and the other conditions and identifies interaction fitness.

+That Script uses the output of Script2: All_Fitness_Values_Exemple.Rdata

+Here, we used a run that compared the final gene fitness of Conditions 2 to 5 to gene fitness of reference condition, Condition 1

+**Provided files to reproduce and compare this example:**

+*Initial data for Script1*:
+- Replicate 1: Ex_Run_R1.csv
+- Replicate 2: Ex_Run_R2.csv
+- Replicate 3: Ex_Run_R3.csv
+- gene.GC

+*Output Script 1 and Input Script 2*:
+- Replicate 1: Ex_Run_R1.RData
+- Replicate 2: Ex_Run_R2.RData
+- Replicate 3: Ex_Run_R3.RData

+*Output Script 2*:
+- All_Fitness_Values_Exemple.Rdata (input Script 3)
+- All_Fitness_Values_Exemple.csv

+*Output Script 3*:
+	- Comparison_Ecoli_versusAlone.RData
+	- Comparison_Ecoli_versusAlone.csv